Roger Moore — The Debonair Bond

 (But don't rush)

-With multiple first rate moments, plenty of sinning, and beautiful cinematography, The Man With The Golden Gun should have been one of the Moore's best; instead it is one of his weakest.
+With multiple first rate moments, plenty of sinning, and beautiful cinematography, The Man With The Golden Gun should have been one of Moore's best; instead it is one of his weakest.
 Luckily, that still makes it far better than A View to a Kill and generally fun.

 Gadgets Average